Skip to content

 Queue 2: (200 GB * 25% ) / 4 slots = 12.5 GB

-Note: If there are any queries running in the WLM queue during a dynamic configuration update, Amazon Redshift waits for the queries to complete.
+Note: If there are queries in the WLM queue during a dynamic configuration update, then Amazon Redshift waits for the queries to complete.
 After the query completes, Amazon Redshift updates the cluster with the updated settings.

-If a query execution plan in SVL_QUERY_SUMMARY has an is_diskbased value of "true", then consider allocating more memory to the query.
-You can allocate more memory by increasing the number of query slots used.
-For more information, see Step 1: Override the concurrency level using wlm_query_slot_count.
+If a query execution plan in SVL_QUERY_SUMMARY has an is_diskbased value of true, then allocate more memory to the query.
+To allocate more memory, increase the number of query slots.